Become a Partner

 The benefits for students include:

-- Professional training, advance previews of the work, access to the architect and artist ahead of the Venice Biennale and opportunities to present their experiences through research, blog writing, social media and talks.
+- Professional training, advance previews of the work, access to the creative team ahead of the Venice Biennale and opportunities to present their experiences through research, blog writing, social media and talks.

 - Time to dedicate to academic or practice-based research.
-Participants are encouraged to respond to the experience creatively, by producing research/film/written/drawn artworks to be completed within their month-long stay, handing over the creative project to the next team of participants.
+Participants are encouraged to respond to the experience creatively by producing research/film/written/drawn artworks inspired by their month-long stay.
 Other outputs could include an online diary/ blog including images, personal accounts and exhibition reviews.